hashicorp/terraform-provider-aws/website/docs/r/account_alternate_contact.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import the Alternate Contact for the current account using the `alternate_contact_type`.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import the Alternate Contact for the current or another account using the `alternate_contact_type`.
 For example:

+Import the Alternate Contact for the current account:

 ```terraform
 import {